jbn/psychonaut/README.md

 # What is this?

-An async python client for Bluesky.
+An async python sdk for Bluesky.

 I used to do a pretty absurd amount of experiments with twitter's api.
 But musk has decided to turn that platform into a pay-for-play version of LinkedIn